 How to finance your custom or self-build project

 There is much uncertainty among banks and building societies about the difference between custom and self-build homes which can make it difficult to obtain finance for your project.

-However with the custom and self-build market predicted to grow by 41% by 2020, according to The Self and Custom Build Marker Report, the message is getting through to major banks and building societies.
+However with the custom and self-build market predicted to grow by 41% by 2020, according to The Self and Custom Build Market Report, the message is getting through to major banks and building societies.
 Both Virgin Money and Halifax now offer custom build loans from 80% loan to value, which should help towards providing the much needed help to get custom build projects off the ground.

 If you are struggling to know where to start on financing your custom build project here is a quick overview of the options available to you.

 Unless you are fortunate enough to be in a position to pay for your project outright or have a very generous family member who can loan you the money, you will most likely need to look to banks and building societies for a dedicated custom build mortgage.